irvankadhafi/Burnt-PCB-Object-Detection/README.md

 # BurnoutObjectDetection
 ___
-This model was trained with state-of-the-art objection detection algorithm which is SSD with EfficientNet-b0 + BiFPN feature extractor a.k.a EfficientDet (you can read the paper here https://arxiv.org/abs/1708.02002).
+This model was trained with state-of-the-art objection detection algorithm which is SSD with EfficientNet-b0 + BiFPN feature extractor a.k.a EfficientDet (you can read the paper here https://arxiv.org/abs/1911.09070).
 To be precise, we use EfficientDet D0 512x512 as the pretrained model.
-We only used 81 data of pcb image burnt to train the model and split those data to 65 images to train set, 8 images to validation set, and 8 images to test set.
+We only used 81 data of pcb image burnt to train the model and split those data into 65 train set, 8 validation set, and 8 test set.

 ![alt text](screenshot/ss1.png)
 ___